 Listing Dates

-The date variable in the data set refers to the date on which the property listing was obtained.
-It is important to note that this is not the date the property was sold, nor does it necessarily reflect the precise timing of other transactions related to the property.
-Users should set their expectations accordingly, as the primary purpose of the date is to capture the state of the housing market at a specific point in time.
+The date variable represents the date on which the property listing was obtained, rather than the date of sale or transaction, and should be interpreted as a snapshot of market conditions at a given point in time.
 For analysis, we recommend aggregating data by quarters, as represented by the quarter variable.
 This aggregation helps address potential issues like missing data (see subsection below) and provides a more stable and robust representation of market trends, making it suitable for temporal analysis of the housing market.